 I like to wear vintage swing-era 1930’s, 1940’s/early 1950’s ties.
 Many of the mid 1940’s to early 50’s ties have a “bold”, “geometric” or “art deco” type pattern and a bright color.
 There were a multitude of different colors used for swing-era ties.
 Ties from the swing-era were generally about 44-52″ in length, shorter than ties worn today and did not cover the belt buckle area (which is opposite of the general rule for today).
 Ties with a “geometric” or “art deco” type pattern were generally more prevalent in the mid 1940’s (generally post WW II) to about the early 50’s.
 Striped ties were more common in the 1930’s to about the end of WW II.

 Dress shirts.
 For a dress shirt, I often wear a muted solid color, or small patterned or pinstriped dress shirt, almost always with long sleeves, sometimes with French cuffs, with a point or straight collar; sometimes I’ll wear a dress shirt with a button down or tab collar.
-I’m not a fan of spread collars for dress shirts (makes your neck look big).
+I’m not a fan of spread collars for dress shirts, for a lot of men it (makes your neck look big.
 The 1930’s/40’s spear point collar shirt of the swing era is hard to find, but there are reproductions available on-line.

 Beware of dress shirts with “too bright or a “neon” color, or a busy pattern (s); they can be difficult to “match up” and may “over power” your ensemble.
 A dress shirt with French cuffs gives a nice, classy look, although even those shirts new are a bit hard to find and normally cost more.
 And of course you’ll need cuff links for a French cuff shirt.